Not long ago, I hooked up with a MeetUp group to hike Robertson Mountain at Shenandoah National Park. It’s basically the sister mountain to Old Rag.

 Both summit hikes begin from the same parking lot at the end of Nethers Road in Sperryville, Virginia.
-You do not enter the park by way of Skyline Drive.
+You do not access Robertson Mountain from Skyline Drive.

 Technically, you can reach the summit of Robertson Mountain from a starting point on Skyline Drive.
 However, the Nethers Road route is more common.

-Starting March 1, all visitors will need a day-use ticket to hike Old Rag.
-For those without a ticket, Robertson Mountain may be the next best hike.
+From March 1 to November 30, visitors needed a day-use ticket to hike Old Rag.
+For those without a ticket, Robertson Mountain is the next best hike.

 Trail Stats Length 9.7 miles